MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_1-create-code-copilot-autocompletions.md

 1. Review the output in the Terminal window.

-    You should see output similar to the following output:
+    Although the quarterly results are based on random numeric values, you should see a report that's formatted similar to the following output:

     ```output